Zoning Code for CMX-5 Districts

 Personal Services is defined as “Uses that provide a variety of services associated with personal grooming, personal instruction, and the maintenance of fitness, health, and well-being.”

-Body Art Services requires a variance
+Body Art Services requires a use registration permit.

 Body Art Services is defined as “Provision of any of the following procedures: body piercing, tattooing, cosmetic tattooing, branding, or scarification.
 This definition does not include practices that are considered medical procedures by the Pennsylvania Medical Board.”